JFryy/twist-moe-downloader/README.md

 ### Description
 [![Build Status](https://travis-ci.org/JFryy/twist-moe-downloader.svg?branch=master)](https://travis-ci.org/JFryy/twist-moe-downloader) [![Downloads](https://pepy.tech/badge/twistdl)](https://pepy.tech/project/twistdl) [![PyPI version](https://badge.fury.io/py/twistdl.svg)](https://badge.fury.io/py/twistdl)
 ![](examples/tty.gif)

 This is a python cli tool and client for downloading video contents of series available on the website `twist.moe` locally.
-To download a particular series, use the series's url like so `https://twist.moe/a/made-in-abyss` and to search for a series enter a part of its name as found in a twist.moe's url string like `fate`.
+To download a particular series, search for a series by entering a part of its name like `twistdl fate` or alternatively use the series's url string directly i.e. `twistdl https://twist.moe/a/made-in-abyss`.

-Additional to the commandline interface this package also provides a pure python object oriented api for `twist.moe`.
+Additional to the commandline interface, this package also provides a small python object oriented api for `twist.moe`.

 Remember to support twist.moe with donations if you can, as they do a great job of operating their site!